 i bought Michael's jersey before most people knew who he was, before his jersey was sold in the team shop, and before the tons of Brantley jerseys that are currently worn by fans all around the ballpark ever began to show up. i had mine custom made, too, in a women's size. i also made a custom women's blue Brantley 23 shirt before everyone else. i have his red and blue player signature shirts, a gray Brantley shirt, a pink women's Brantley shirt, and a Brantley 23 bracelet as well.

-oh, but that's not all the Brantley merch i have. i went to the Indians game on July 27, 2013, when they gave away a Brantley replica jersey, and left the ballpark with not one but TWO jerseys in my possession. and, not surprisingly, i also bought his 2014 All Star jersey on the day it was announced that he made the team. additionally, i have a few Brantley shirts that were designed by local Cleveland t-shirt establishments Fresh Brewed Tees and GV Art and Design, including a blue Dr. Smooth t-shirt (with his signature on it), a red Dr. Smooth bottle cap t-shirt (with his signature), and a Boys of Summer t-shirt with Brantley on it (with his signature). and when the Indians came out with their emoji t-shirt towards the end of 2015 with a Brantley face on it, i bought that, too. as for non-clothing items, i of course have the Brantley bobbleheads that the Indians gave away on September 1, 2014 and August 8, 2015. i also bought a Brantley bobble that was available for purchase in the Indians team shop. in addition, i'm proud to say that i own a Michael Brantley plush doll, which is the cutest thing if i do say so myself.
+oh, but that's not all the Brantley merch i have. i went to the Indians game on July 27, 2013, when they gave away a Brantley replica jersey, and left the ballpark with not one but TWO jerseys in my possession. and, not surprisingly, i also bought his 2014 All Star jersey on the day it was announced that he made the team. additionally, i have a few Brantley shirts that were designed by local Cleveland t-shirt establishments Fresh Brewed Tees and GV Art and Design, including a blue Dr. Smooth t-shirt (with his signature on it), a red Dr. Smooth bottle cap t-shirt (with his signature), and a Boys of Summer t-shirt with Brantley on it (with his signature). and when the Indians came out with their emoji t-shirt towards the end of 2015 with a Brantley face on it, i bought that, too. besides that, when Michael made the 2017 All Star team, i naturally got his All Star "shirsey" as it's called, as well as a Brantley All Star jersey in a women's size, which was not easy to find but i did. as for non-clothing items, i of course have the Brantley bobbleheads that the Indians gave away on September 1, 2014 and August 8, 2015. i also bought a Brantley bobble that was available for purchase in the Indians team shop. in addition, i'm proud to say that i own a Michael Brantley plush doll, which is the cutest thing if i do say so myself.

-the plethora of blogs that i post here should prove my claim as well. i take notes during every game Michael plays in and when the game is done, i copy his game stats neatly into my Brantley #s notebook, which later get typed up into a blog on here. i calculate all his monthly #s and averages myself. i don't simply pull his numbers off a statistics website like baseball-reference.com. i don't need to; i'm practically Brantley-reference.com lol
+the plethora of blogs that i post here should prove my claim as well. i take notes during every game Michael plays in and tweet the details of all his plate appearances and defensive plays. then when each game is done, i copy his game stats neatly into my Brantley #s notebook, which later get typed up into a blog on here. i calculate all his monthly #s and averages myself. i don't simply pull his numbers off a statistics website like baseball-reference.com. i don't need to; i'm practically Brantley-reference.com lol

 based on all that, it's probably wise that you just don't challenge me on my #1 fan self-proclamation. but what you can do is count on me for accurate and detailed Brantley information and rest assured that my blog posts will bring you up-to-date, in real time news about Michael. if he breaks a record or sets a new career high, i'm blogging it. if he ranks anywhere on a significant baseball list, i'm blogging it. if he's nominated for an award, i'm blogging it. if fans can vote for an award that he's been nominated for, i'm spreading the word and blogging it. and if he wins an award, i'm for sure blogging it and will include as many photos and quotes from him as i can.

-i don't do all this for recognition. i started doing it because i believe Michael is an amazing athlete and i wanted to do whatever i could to help get him recognized by people who maybe wouldn't otherwise have taken notice of him. now in 2016, that's not really a problem anymore. but i'm still trying to get my blog out there for Michael, not to make a name for myself. fans can look at it like a Brantley baseball journal, showing his growth and development. it does take up a lot of my time but i'm happy to do it. writing his game line down in my notebook every night and seeing what his current batting average and other baseball stats are is something i look forward to doing. and it was especially fun in 2014, a career season for Michael in every important category. i can't wait to see what he's gonna do next, and i will be here to document it all for as long as i can. no matter what, i will always be cheering him on and supporting him unconditionally, because that is what a #1 fan does.
+i don't do all this for recognition. i started doing it because i believe Michael is an amazing athlete and i wanted to do whatever i could to help get him recognized by people who maybe wouldn't otherwise have taken notice of him. now in 2017, that's not really a problem anymore. but i'm still trying to get my blog out there for Michael, not to make a name for myself. fans can look at it like a Brantley baseball journal, showing his growth and development. and maybe one day in the far-off future when Michael is retired from baseball, he can look back at it and fondly remember all the amazing things he did with the Tribe. it does take up a lot of my time but i'm happy to do it. writing his game line down in my notebook every night and seeing what his current batting average and other baseball stats are is something i look forward to doing. and it was especially fun in 2014, a career season for Michael in every important category. i can't wait to see what he's gonna do next, and i will be here to document it all for as long as i can. no matter what, i will always be cheering him on and supporting him unconditionally, because that is what a #1 fan does.

 if you have any more questions about me that i didn't answer here, leave a comment or read my Contact Info page for additional ways to contact me.